rabbitmq/rabbitmq-website/site/kubernetes/operator/using-operator.md

 ### <a id='create-pdb' class='anchor' href='#create-pdb'>Create a `PodDisruptionBudget` Object</a>

-To create and set a `PodDisruptionBudget` object:

-1. Create a file called `rabbitmq-pdb.yaml` that includes:
+To create and set a `PodDisruptionBudget` object, first create a file called `rabbitmq-pdb.yaml` that includes:

 <pre class="lang-yaml">
     apiVersion: policy/v1beta1